leanprover-community/mathlib3/docs/WIPs/simp.md

 This lemma is then added to `simp`'s armoury.
 Note several things however.

 1) You can't just make a random theorem into a simp lemma.
 It has to be of a certain kind, the most important kinds being those of the form `A=B` and `A↔B`.

-2) If you are not careful you can add a bad simp lemma of the form `foo x y = [something mentioning foo]` and then `simp` will attempt to rewrite `foo` and then end up with another one, and attempt to rewrite that, and so on.
-This can be fixed by using `rw` instead of `simp`, or using the config option `{single_pass := tt}`.

-3) Note however that if you want to add `fact` to `simp`'s weaponry, you can prove
+Note however that if you want to add `fact` to `simp`'s weaponry, you can prove

 ```lean
 @[simp] lemma my_lemma : fact <-> true
 ```

+2) If you are not careful you can add a bad simp lemma of the form `foo x y = [something mentioning foo]` and then `simp` will attempt to rewrite `foo` and then end up with another one, and attempt to rewrite that, and so on.
+This can be fixed by using `rw` instead of `simp`, or using the config option `{single_pass := tt}`.

 ### When not to use simp